 The ancient beauty of Kim Lien temple

-Kim Lien Temple in Hanoi has gone through a lot of changes throughout history, but it has managed to remain in its original condition.
-It has many objects from the Le Trung Hung period, which have left their mark on them.
+Kim Lien Temple in Hanoi has gone through a lot of changes throughout history, but it has managed to largely retain its original condition.
+It has many objects from the Le Trung Hưng period, which have left their historical mark.
 Even today, the temple holds rare relics that are considered precious treasures.
-Take 33 Royal Ordination Certificates of the Le and Nguyen dynasties; Stone Stele "Cao Son Dai Vuong Than Tu Bi Minh" in 1510, ect… for example.
+For instance, these include 33 Royal Ordination Certificates of the Le and Nguyen dynasties and Stone Stele "Cao Son Dai Vuong Than Tu Bi Minh" in 1510.
 These relics not only provide valuable historical information about the feudal dynasties but also offer significant insights into calligraphy, linguistics, and traditional Vietnamese art.

 On January 9, 1990, Kim Lien Temple was officially recognized as a National historical and cultural relic.
 Every year, on the 16th day of the third lunar month, the people of Kim Lien village gather to celebrate a traditional festival and express their gratitude to the gods.

-On January 18th, 2022, the Prime Minister signed Decision No. 93/QD-q1g ranking Special National Relics for 5 relics across the country, including the historical and architectural Four Sacred Temple Protecting Hanoi - Thăng Long Tứ Trấn, including Bach Ma Temple, Voi Phuc Temple, Quan Thanh Temple and Kim Lien Temple.
+On January 18th, 2022, the Prime Minister signed Decision No. 93/QD-q1g ranking five relics across the country as Special National Relics, including the historical and architectural Four Sacred Temple Protecting Hanoi - Thăng Long Tứ Trấn, including Bach Ma Temple, Voi Phuc Temple, Quan Thanh Temple and Kim Lien Temple.

 Being designated as a Special National Relic in 2022 is a recognition and honour for the historical, cultural, architectural, and artistic significance of Hanoi's four sacred temples.
-These temples have endured over time, contributing to the unique characteristics of Thang Long - Hanoi with its long history.
-This recognition also brings a greater responsibility for the Hanoi city and its citizens to protect and promote these relics.
+These temples have endured the test of time, contributing to the unique characteristics of Thang Long - Hanoi with its long history.
+This recognition also brings a greater responsibility for the Hanoi city government and its citizens to protect and promote these relics.